shinnosukeono/shinnosukeono.github.io/content/post/have-you-met-julia-yet/index.md

 ```

-So now you must thinking *"we have done so little, maybe we can optimise this function more"*.
+So now you must thinking *"we have not done much yet, maybe we can optimise this function more?"*.
-To try and scratch that itch I've gone thorough the docs, watched a few youtube videos and scoured some of the popular user forums and come up with a few possible options.
+To try and *'scratch that itch'* I've gone thorough the docs, watched a few youtube videos and scoured some of the popular user forums and come up with a few possible options.
 If it is possible to squeeze more performance, how much better can we do?

 ## Are loops really that bad?
 So I briefly mentioned this idea that loops are bad and you may be familiar with this concept if you are coming from `python` and `MATLAB`, where the for-loop option is often many times slower than the vectorised approach.
-But in my few examples I've just demonstrated that this isn't the case in `Julia` where a loop can achieve the same performance as the vectorised approach.
+But in my few examples, I've just demonstrated that this isn't the case in `Julia` where a loop can achieve the same performance as the vectorised approach.

 This is because all code is statically typed and then compiled, much like `Fortran`, `C` or `Java` and not interpreted like `MATLAB` or `python`.
 This static typing and compilation allows much more performance to be extracted as all the information is known beforehand and the compiler can then optimise the code into fast machine code whereas in interpreted languages there is a constant need to check everything as type information is often missing and then it needs to be translated into machine code at runtime.
 Packages like `NumPy` provide highly optimised functions that are actually compiled to `C` beforehand, hence their performance.

-I think that's partly where this *"loops are bad"* mentality comes from: in an interpreted language - there are quick vectorised libraries that you can use and they are quicker than something that will be compiled into `bytecode` by the `python` compiler for example.
+I think that's partly where this *"loops are bad"* mentality comes from: in an interpreted language there are quick vectorised libraries that you can use and they are quicker than something that will be compiled into `bytecode` by the `python` compiler for example.

 So let's see how we can optimise our `Julia` code by passing some additional instructions to the compiler to help it.